skripti-org/laulukirja/README.md

 # Skripti ry's online songbook 📘

-Welcoma to the repository of Skripti ry's online songbook!
+Welcome to the repository of Skripti ry's online songbook!
 You can find the songbook from the following address: [www.skripti.org/laulukirja](https://laulukirja-skripti.vercel.app/)

 In case of any question or bug reports you can reach out to @nyksy, @paakkis, @toukojjouko or @sant_teri via Telegram.